uio-bmi/immuneML/docs/source/quickstart/cli_yaml.rst

 An archive containing the dataset used in this tutorial can be downloaded here: :download:`quickstart_data.zip <../_static/files/quickstart_data.zip>`.
 It contains the following files:

-- The 100 repertoire_<somenumber>.tsv, which are immune repertoire files in `AIRR format <https://docs.airr-community.org/en/stable/datarep/format.html>`_.
+- The 100 repertoire_<somenumber>.tsv, which are immune repertoire files in AIRR format.
+For details about the AIRR format, see the `AIRR documentation <https://docs.airr-community.org/en/stable/datarep/format.html>`_ and `this example file <https://galaxy.immuneml.uio.no/datasets/e86c1af9d83bf1ee/display/?preview=True>`_).

 - A metadata.csv file.
 The metadata file describes which of the 100 repertoires are diseased and healthy, under the column named 'signal_disease' which contains the values True and False.
-  For details about the metadata file, see :ref:`What should the metadata file look like?`
+  For details about the metadata file, see :ref:`What should the metadata file look like?` and `this example file <https://galaxy.immuneml.uio.no/datasets/a6e389145d2bcee5/display/?preview=True>`_

 Step 2: writing the YAML specification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Any immuneML analysis is described by a YAML specification file.
 This file contains nested key-value pairs.
-Mandatory keywords with a specific meaning are marked like :code:`this` in the text.
-Note that correct whitespace (not tab) indentation of the yaml file is important.
+Mandatory keywords with a specific meaning are :code:`styled like this` in the text.
+Note that correct whitespace (not tab) indentation of the YAML file is important.

 In this tutorial, we will only cover the essential elements of the YAML specification.
 For a more complete introduction, see :ref:`How to specify an analysis with YAML`.